 Review: Sopwell House, Hertfordshire

-In need of a New Year refresh?
-The award-winning Cottonmill Spa at Sopwell House will alleviate stress, enliven your senses, and give you the luxurious post-2021 mini break you deserve.
+In need of a pre-Christmas refresh?
+The award-winning Cottonmill Spa at Sopwell House will alleviate stress, enliven your senses, and give you the luxurious mini break you deserve.

 Located approximately an hour from London, set within the Hertfordshire countryside (south of St Albans), Sopwell House occupies an impressive white Georgian mansion house, dating back to 1603.
 The hotel’s expansive main building – which has undergone considerable restoration over the years – boasts 128 guest rooms alone, each as charming as the next with contemporary yet homely interiors.